hadyrashwan/animal_sounds/README.md

 # Animal Sounds App ( AI created)

 An app for animal sounds built with Vite and React.
+The App is created by Aider and Mistral AI Large.

 ## Getting Started